Ngāti Hauā: Settlement with Government

-Between 2010 and 2012 there were two competing Ngāti Hauā organizations who wished to negotiate with the crown.
-In April 2012 they were both dissolved and a new united Ngāti Hauā organization established.
+Between 2010 and 2012 there were two competing Ngāti Hauā organisations who wished to negotiate with the crown.
+In April 2012 they were both dissolved and a new united Ngāti Hauā organisation established.
 Five meetings were held at which 214 people attended, 158 being listed.
 The new Ngati Haua Iwi Trust was elected.

 Ngāti Hauā settled their historical claims over raupatu through the Waikato-Tainui Raupatu settlement in 1995, and other land loss (through the Native Land Court and the Public Works Act) with the Crown in July 2013.
 The Ngāti Haua Iwi Trust and Minister for Treaty Negotiations Christopher Finlayson signed a settlement in Morrinsville which included $13 million, administrative rights over 700 hectares of land, and established a Tumuaki (Kingmaker) Endowment fund in recognition of the historical role of Wiremu Tamihana, the kingmaker, in establishing the Kingitanga.